jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_installation.rst

 Installing via Zip
 ------------------

-Each release of the AWS SDK for PHP ships with a zip file containing all of the classes and dependencies you need to run the SDK.
-Additionally, the zip file includes a class autoloader for the AWS SDK for PHP and all of its dependencies.
+Each release of the |sdk-php| ships with a zip file containing all of the classes and dependencies you need to run the SDK.
+Additionally, the zip file includes a class autoloader for the |sdk-php| and all of its dependencies.

 To get started, you must `download the zip file <http://docs.aws.amazon.com/aws-sdk-php/v3/download/aws.zip>`_, unzip it into your project to a location of your choosing, and include the